 From time to time as the Compensation Committee deems appropriate, it retains independent compensation consultants to help identify appropriate peer group companies and to obtain and evaluate current executive compensation data.
-The Compensation Committee engaged Radford Consulting ("Radford") as its independent compensation consultant in the fourth quarter of fiscal year 2011 to analyze the Company's existing executive compensation practices and design, and to provide guidance on structure such that these programs create competitive compensation opportunities that align the interests of executive management, the Company and its stockholders for fiscal year 2012.
-Specifically Radford's assistance was requested in reviewing the peer group mix, assessing total direct compensation (including base, target annual incentive and annual long-term incentive), and analyzing short- and long-term incentive practices and design with respect to fiscal year 2012 compensation.
-The Compensation Committee utilized the data provided by Radford, including data relating to the peer companies below, and data from the Radford Executive Survey in making executive compensation decisions for fiscal year 2012.
-The Radford Executive Survey is a broad-based survey of executive compensation in which a large number of high-tech companies (in particular semiconductor companies) participate, including many of the peer companies listed below.
+In fiscal year 2015, the Compensation Committee engaged Compensia, Inc. ("Compensia") to conduct an independent analysis of executive compensation, including a comprehensive market analysis of total direct compensation, a review of the Company's peer group, and a summary of executive compensation trends.
+The Compensation Committee utilized the data provided by Compensia, including data related to the peer companies below, and data from Radford's Global Technology Survey, in making executive compensation decisions for fiscal year 2015.
+The Radford Global Technology Survey is a broad-based compensation survey that also covers executive level positions, and in which a large number of high-tech companies (in particular semiconductor companies) participate, including many of the peer companies listed below.
 In reviewing this survey data, the Compensation Committee does not focus on any particular company used in the survey.
+Other than their services for the Compensation Committee, Compensia did not provide any consulting services to the Company or management during fiscal year 2015.
+The Compensation Committee has assessed the independence of Compensia and has concluded that its engagement of this firm does not raise any conflict of interest with the Company or any of its directors or executive officers.

-In March 2011, the Compensation Committee approved the following group of companies, which was reviewed by Radford in connection with their assessment, as peer companies in making its compensation decisions for fiscal year 2012:
+In February 2015, the Compensation Committee approved the following group of companies, which was based on recommendations made by Compensia, as peer companies in making its compensation decisions:

-Advanced Analogic Technologies, Inc. ANADIGICS, Inc. Applied Micro Circuits Corporation Cirrus Logic, Inc. Entropic Communications, Inc. Ikanos Communication, Inc. Ixia Lattice Semiconductor Corporation Mellanox Technologies, Ltd. Micrel, Incorporated
+Applied Micro Circuits Corporation Cavium, Inc. Cirrus Logic, Inc. Entropic Communications, Inc. Lattice Semiconductor Corporation MaxLinear Inc Micrel Inc. Pericom Semi Corp DSP Group, Inc. Ikanos Communications, Inc. Inphi Corporation Integrated Device Technology, Inc. Intersil Corporation IXYS Power Integrations, Inc.

-Monolithic Power Systems, Inc.

-Netlogic Microsystems, Inc.

-Pericom Semiconductor Corporation

-PLX Technology Inc.

-Power Integrations, Inc.

 Sigma Designs, Inc.

 Silicon Image, Inc.

+Silicon Laboratories Inc.

 Vitesse Semiconductor Corporation

-Volterra Semiconductor Corporation

-Zarlink Semiconductor Inc.